JaapWeijland/parking-business/README.md

 [circleci-image]: https://img.shields.io/circleci/build/github/nestjs/nest/master?token=abc123def456
 [circleci-url]: https://circleci.com/gh/nestjs/nest

-  <p align="center">This is a project built as an application assignment foor BridgeFund.
+  <p align="center">This is a project built as an application assignment to test my backend skills.
 The test was taken by Jaap Weijland.
 To implement the requirements, the Node.JS framework Nest is used.</p>

 ## Installation